-Patients who undergo intensive outpatient treatment continue to live at home and sometimes go to school or work while participating in a highly structured treatment protocol that is focused on ending substance abuse.
+Intensive Outpatient (IOP)Patients who undergo intensive outpatient treatment continue to live at home and sometimes go to school or work while participating in a highly structured treatment protocol that is focused on ending substance abuse.
 Programs vary in terms of how much treatment patients receive, how often and for how long.
 Some facilities design individualized intensive outpatient treatment programs.

 Meet the Staff